About Our Company

 Cherishing the Exquisite Art of Tea and the Philosophy of Friendship

 The modern history of Korean artisan tea is rooted in the grounds of Hankook Tea Company and Honam Tea Estate.
 In the early 1950’s, before the coming of age of green tea in Korea, the first Honam Tea farm was started at the foot of Mudeung Mountain.
-As green tea gained popularity in Korea, the company expanded the farm to encompass several hundreds of acres in four locations – Bo Seong, Youngam, Jangsung and Haenam.
+As green tea gained popularity in Korea, the company expanded the farm to encompass several acres in four locations – Youngam, Jangsung, Haenam and Boseong.
 Each tea estate was carefully chosen for its ideal climate and geographic location for tea bushes.

 Within the idyllic surroundings sprouts the most elegant cup of green tea defined by its incredible combination of lightness and intensity.
-Grown free of pesticides and free trade, our family run company upholds the strictest standards to take quality to new levels, creating a taste of integrity with each sip.
+Grown in nature and free of pesticides, our family run company upholds the strictest standards to take quality to new levels, creating a taste of integrity with each sip.

 History of Hankook Tea